 We recognise that children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
+This is generally referred to as child on child abuse and can take many forms.
 This can include (but is not limited to):

-- abuse within intimate partner relationships - bullying (including cyberbullying) - sexual violence and sexual harassment - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or - otherwise causing physical harm; sexting and initiation/hazing type violence and rituals. - sexual violence and sexual harassment between children in schools and colleges - consensual and non-consensual sharing of nudes and semi-nude image and/or videos (sometimes referred to as 'sexting' or youth produced imagery).
+- abuse within intimate partner relationships (including intrafamilial harm such as sibling abuse) - bullying (including cyberbullying) - sexual violence and sexual harassment - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or - otherwise causing physical harm; sexting and initiation/hazing type violence and rituals. - sexual violence and sexual harassment between children in schools and colleges - consensual and non-consensual sharing of nudes and semi-nude image and/or videos (sometimes referred to as 'sexting' or youth produced imagery).
 See 'Sharing nudes and semi nudes: how to respond to an incident': Sharing nudes and semi-nudes: how to respond to an incident (overview) GOV.UK (www.gov.uk)